melissamonroe/VBA-Challenge/README.md

 ## Background

-In this assignment, VBA scripting will be used to analyze real stock market data.
+In this project, VBA scripting will be used to analyze real stock market data.

 ### Files